Arth101/hips/_camo/kryptek-raid.md

 About the Raid pattern:

 "*Created for those situations when the quarters are close and the jungle is urban.
-Kryptek RaidTM is the camo for finding that prey that lurks in the shadows of the streets.*"
+Kryptek Raid is the camo for finding that prey that lurks in the shadows of the streets.*"

 Sources
 -------